Encyclopedia

 Bajadasaurus

-“`html Bajadasaurus: Profile of a Prehistoric Giant Bajadasaurus Bajadasaurus (BAH-hah-dah-SAWR-us; “Bajada lizard”) is a genus of dicraeosaurid sauropod dinosaur that lived during the Early Cretaceous period, about 140 to 134 million years ago, in what is now Patagonia, Argentina.
+Bajadasaurus: Profile of a Prehistoric Giant Bajadasaurus Bajadasaurus (BAH-hah-dah-SAWR-us; “Bajada lizard”) is a genus of dicraeosaurid sauropod dinosaur that lived during the Early Cretaceous period, about 140 to 134 million years ago, in what is now Patagonia, Argentina.
 Its name refers to the Bajada Colorada geological formation where its fossils were discovered.
-Bajadasaurus was
+Bajadasaurus was first

 Bajadasaurus Read Post »